Should You Start a Business Podcast? 5 Questions to Answer First

 1. How would a podcast roll up to your business goals?

 In my experience, many small businesses have a similar goal of growing revenue.
-But that can happen in a number of ways…
+But how?
+Revenue growth for a professional services firm can happen in a number of ways…

 Ask yourself, how are you going to generate more revenue for your business?